Registration

 Students may set aside a previous record if:

-- They have earned fifteen (15) credits/units at Clark College beyond the term to be set aside.
+- They have earned fifteen (15) credits at Clark College beyond the term to be set aside.

-- They have a 2.50 GPA at Clark College for these credits/units.
+- They have a 2.50 cumulative GPA at Clark College for these credits.

 - The work to be set aside is at least one (1) year old.

-Caution: Although Clark College makes provisions for setting aside past records, students should not assume that other colleges to which they transfer will compute their GPA in the same manner.
-Only the Clark College record can be set aside; the college cannot set aside records from other colleges.
-Financial aid students will still be subject to federal regulations that require all attempted credits/units be counted toward completion of an initial degree.
+Caution: Although Clark College makes provisions for setting aside past records, students should not assume that other colleges to which they transfer will compute the GPA in the same manner.
+Financial aid students will still be subject to federal regulations that require all attempted credits be counted toward completion of an initial degree.

 Grade Change/Error